nhost/nhost/docs/docs/platform/authentication/index.md

 ## How it works

 1. When a user signs up or is created, the user's information is inserted into the `auth.users` table in your database.
-2. Nhost returns an access and refresh token, together with the user's information.
+2. Nhost returns an access token and a refresh token, together with the user's information.
 3. The user sends requests to Nhost services (GraphQL API, Authentication, Storage, Functions) with the access token as a header.
 4. The Nhost services use the user's access token to authorize the requests.